-Please attach the submission and include the student’s full name, title of submission, campus and home telephone numbers, and email address.
+Please attach the submission (no PDFs) and include the student’s full name, title of submission, campus and home telephone numbers, and email address.

 The submission must also include a completed “Submission Identification and Faculty Sponsorship Form and Submission Checklist.”
-Submissions without this form or with an incomplete form will not be published.
+Submissions without this form or with an incomplete form will not be considered for publication.

 Publication Requirements for Article Manuscripts